 Tips for the Best Slow Cooker Ribs

 - Sear the meat first.
-Although it’s an extra step, searing the meat in the oven for about 30 minutes before adding to the slow cooker is a must!
+Searing the meat in the oven for about 30 minutes before adding to the slow cooker is a must!
 It caramelizes the exterior of the ribs, adding a flavorful brown crust that you can’t get just from slow cooking on it’s own.

 - Rotate in slow cooker.
 Once the ribs begin slow cooking, there’s not much left to do.
 Just remember to rotate the meat every few hours while cooking so that it cooks evenly on all sides.